lovecodingdev/monetaria-utilities/README.md

 });

 /*
-- @param `user` The ethereum address that will receive the aTokens
+- @param `user` The ethereum address that will receive the mTokens
 - @param `reserve` The ethereum address of the reserve asset
-- @param `amount` The amount of aToken being redeemed
+- @param `amount` The amount of mToken being redeemed
-- @param @optional `aTokenAddress` The ethereum address of the aToken.
+- @param @optional `mTokenAddress` The ethereum address of the mToken.
 Only needed if the reserve is ETH mock address
-- @param @optional `onBehalfOf` The amount of aToken being redeemed.
+- @param @optional `onBehalfOf` The amount of mToken being redeemed.
 It will default to the user address */ const txs: EthereumTransactionTypeExtended[] = lendingPool.withdraw({
   user,
   reserve,
   amount,
-  aTokenAddress,
+  mTokenAddress,
   onBehalfOf,
 });
 ```